 Shamara received her Ph.D. in electrical engineering from the University of South Florida.
 Her graduate research included the fabrication of dye-synthesized solar cells and her dissertation focused on the use of photoluminescence to characterize the effects of various fabrication conditions on the defect levels within the energetic diagram of CdTe thin-film solar cells.
 Shamara was a National Science Foundation LSAMP Bridge the Doctorate Fellow from 2012 to 2014, NSF Graduate Research Fellow from 2014 to 2017, and McKnight Doctoral Fellow from 2017 to 2018.
 She received her B.S. in electrical engineering from Morgan State University, where she developed a hybrid-inverter and solar charge controller.

 A native Marylander, Shamara now calls the D.C. area home and strives to ensure all communities have access to wonders of solar energy.

-Zachary Eldredge has been an ORISE Fellow at SETO since June 2019, primarily working on the Strategic Analysis team.
+Zachary Eldredge is a Technology Manager for the Strategic Analysis team, joining SETO in June 2019.
 His projects are focused on how the solar industry can continue its growth by promoting the spread of information and forward-looking visions for renewable energy economies.
 He also works with the Systems Integration team on control systems and power electronics for smart electric grids.